dotlang/language/README.md

 - `{}` instantiation
 - `:` for hash, loop, assert, call by name, array slice and tuple values
 - `<>` template syntax
-- `:=` for typename default value, type alias and import alias
+- `:=` for typename default value, type alias and import alias, ref-assignment for field and method
 - `out`: representing function output in defer
 - `exc`: representing current exception in defer
 - `?=>` compare-and-swap